LibertyDSNP/spec/pages/Announcements/Overview.md

 - MUST be lowercase
 - MUST be prefixed with a `0x`
 - MUST NOT have spaces or separators
-- MUST have two characters per byte
+- MUST have two characters per byte in addition to the `0x` characters

 | Bytes | Invalid | Valid |
 | --- | --- | --- |